How a data mining giant got me wrong

 My predicted annual car mileage was 8,000 to 10,000 miles, based on “modelled probability.”
 This figure echoes the 8,405 miles that car breakdown group the RAC says the average London motorist drives each year.
 But it’s over twice my annual mileage.

-Acxiom incorrectly says I don’t have a flat screen television, something it “derived through modeling,” even though a UK government report from 2013 says most households do.
+Acxiom incorrectly says I don’t have a flat screen television, something it “derived through modelling,” even though a UK government report from 2013 says most households do.

 One in seven Britons is a member of a gym, according to a 2017 industry survey; Acxiom reckons there’s a 47.5 percent chance that I am interested in belonging to a gym.
 My last subscription expired over a decade ago.